TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

          as a multi-select-box.
-On clicking on an item inside the selector a new relation is created.The foreign\_selector points to a field of the foreign\_table that is responsible for providing a selector-box – this field on the foreign\_table usually has the type “select” and also has a “foreign\_table” defined.
+On clicking on an item inside the selector a new relation is created.The foreign\_selector points to a field of the foreign\_table that is responsible for providing a selector-box – this field on the foreign\_table usually has the type "select" and also has a "foreign\_table" defined.

    Scope
          Display / Proc.